rcallen89/code_challenges/week_1/README.md

 Output: 9
 (2, 12, 20, 21, 33, 23, 24, 25.
 22 counts for two 2's)

+Include at least two test cases to prove it works.

 #### Questions
+(Put these in comments below your function)

 What is the Big O of your function?